|Nutrition Facts (per serving)|

 |% Daily Value*|

 |Vitamin C 5mg||23%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This delicious rhubarb cobbler is made quick and easy with a dropped biscuit topping made with a mix.
 Feel free to use frozen rhubarb in this recipe or add some fresh sliced strawberries to make a strawberry-rhubarb cobbler.

-- 1 1/2 teaspoons butter (cut into small pieces)
+1 1/2 teaspoons unsalted butter, cut into small pieces

 Prepare the Rhubarb

 Gather the ingredients.

 Combine rhubarb in a medium saucepan with water and 3/4 cup of the sugar.
 Heat until juices begin to bubble around the edges.

 In a small bowl, mix the 2 tablespoons of cornstarch and remaining 1/4 cup sugar; stir in a small amount of hot rhubarb juice to make a paste.
 Stir cornstarch paste mixture back into the hot mixture in the saucepan and boil for 1 minute.